Head Photo

 The next seminar:

-Mailing list and calendar If you work on related subjects and would like to share your work, feel free to contact us!
-You can also subscribe to our mailing list and to our calendar to stay updated on the upcoming seminars and events.
+If you work on related subjects and would like to share your work, feel free to contact us!
+You can also subscribe to our mailing list to stay updated on the upcoming seminars and events.

 About us

-Looping Networks community brings together scientists working on different forms of morphodynamic networks in nature.
-Examples range from river deltas to vascular systems in biology, from fluid instabilities to electric discharges.
-We are particularly interested in formative mechanisms and morphological description of looping structures.
+The Looping Networks community brings together scientists studying morphodynamic networks in nature: from river deltas to vascular systems, from fluid instabilities to electric discharges.
+We are particularly interested in the formative mechanisms of looping and branched structures.
+Additionally, we enjoy discussing topics related to growth and form, pattern formation, and morphodynamics.

 Key words: morphodynamic networks, transport, pattern formation, instabilities, morphogenesis